 “The goal of PAGER is to show the natural order of technology integration, so the teacher will become comfortable to implement technology tools into his or her teaching strategies,” Rich wrote.
 “Many teachers and students become frustrated when it comes to trying more technology integrations.
 PAGER shows teachers and students a simple starting point and that it is beneficial to build a foundation at the lower landing.”

-For more information about the PAGER model, check out the following PDF handouts and links:
+For more information about the PAGER model, go to: http://www.bit.do/pagerplatform.

 The FUN Model (Nancy Crowley and Inger Cierniak)